CodeMC/Documentation/docs/usage-guidelines.md

 These guidelines are subject to change at any time.
 In the event of an update, we will notify users via our [Discord Server](https://discord.gg/AGcFMu6), unless technical constraints prevent such notification.

 If these guidelines are updated, users will have a period of 7 days to opt out of the updated terms.
-To opt out, users must cease using our services.
-Continued use of our services after the 7-day period constitutes acceptance of the updated guidelines.
+To opt-out, users must cease using our services and notify staff immediately.
+Continued use of our services after 7 days constitutes acceptance of the updated guidelines.

 The date of the last update can be found at the bottom of this document.